-BUAD 156 (3 credits) Accounting Principles II
+Accounting Principles II

-This course is a continuation of Accounting Principles I. Instruction focuses on partnerships and corporations.
-Analysis and discussion of more complex financial concepts and statements are conducted.
-Microsoft Excel® spreadsheets are used to prepare financial problems and statements.
+This course is a continuation of Accounting Principles I. Analysis and discussion of more complex financial concepts and statements are conducted.
 Prerequisite: BUAD 106

-BUAD 157 (3 credits) Principles of Marketing
+Principles of Marketing

 An interactive approach to guide students in becoming better business people.
 The skills and responsibilities of planning, producing, pricing, promoting, and distributing are presented as an art and a science through realistic marketing situations and case studies.